What is LinkedIn?

 Establish your professional profile

 LinkedIn gives you the keys to controlling your online identity.
 Have you Googled yourself lately?
 You never know what may come up.
-LinkedIn profiles rise to the top of search results, letting you control the first impression people get when searching for you online.
+LinkedIn profiles usually rise to the top of search results, letting you control the first impression people get when searching for you online.
 Make sure to include a picture on your profile.
 You are more likely to get responses to messages and discussions and will be easier for people to find you when you have a picture.

 Send Personalized Connection Requests

 When you first send a possible contact an invitation, do it from his or her own profile page by clicking the Add to Your Network link.

 By adding people this way, rather than simply going to the Add Connections tab, you can send a personalized message such as “Thanks for talking with me at the Legal Eagles event!
 It was great to meet you,” or “We worked together at company X. It’s so great to catch up with you here.”

 This gives you the opportunity to remind the contact where you know him or her from.
 This is particularly useful if you’re getting back in touch after a long period of time, say from an old job or internship.
 It is important to have a profile picture so that you are easily recognized.

 Recommendations are a valuable part of your LinkedIn profile and could be the one thing that stands out most.

 In the subject line, ask something like, “Are you able to write a recommendation for me based on our relationship in your classes over the past few semesters?” in the main body.
 Don’t make the request too long, but be clear what you want a recommendation for.